Joint Delay-Phase Precoding Under True-Time Delay Constraints in Wideband Sub-THz Hybrid Massive MIMO Systems: Joint Delay and Phase Precoding Under TTD Constraints

-The system parameter selection criteria in \eqref{eq:criterion1c} and \eqref{eq:criterion2c} give an idea of the values of $N_t$ and $t_{\max}$ for the best beam squint compensation given a fixed number of TTDs per RF chain $M$.
-In practice, it is critical to install an appropriate number of TTDs per RF chain $M$ to reduce the power consumption of the analog precoder because there are total $N_{RF}M$ TTDs and $N_{RF}N_t$ PSs in the analog precoder as shown in Fig.~\ref{fig2}.
+\end{remark} The proof of \eqref{eqAGlossBound} is relegated to Appendix~\ref{AppendixE}.
+The bound in \eqref{eqAGlossBound} implies that the array gain loss becomes zero when $M'= M$, which occurs when $t_{\max}$ is sufficiently large to meet the optimal condition in \eqref{eq:criterion2c} and the TTD values $\{t^{(l) \star}_m\}_{m=1}^{M}$ are given by \eqref{eqTTDa}.} {The array gain loss upper bound decreases by the factor of $\frac{1}{M} \Big( \Big| \frac{\sin(N\Delta_{k,l})}{N\sin(\Delta_{k,l})}\Big| + 1\Big)$ when $M'$ increases to $(M'+1)$ while satisfying $\psi_l\frac{(2(M'+1)-1)N_t-M}{4M} \frac{1}{f_c} \leq t_{\max} \leq \psi_l \frac{(2(M'+2)-1)N_t-M}{4M} \frac{1}{f_c}$.} { The TTD-based hybrid precoding architecture in Fig.~\ref{fig2} utilizes $N_{RF}$ RF chains, $MN_{RF}$ TTDs, and $N_{RF}N_t$ PSs, which could increase hardware complexity substantially.
+Reducing the hardware complexity of the architecture in Fig.~\ref{fig2} while maintaining the beam squint compensation performance is an important research problem and is subject to further study.} In this connection, the system parameter selection criteria in \eqref{eq:criterion1c} and \eqref{eq:criterion2c} give an idea of the values of $N_t$ and $t_{\max}$ for the best beam squint compensation given a fixed number of TTDs per RF chain $M$.
+In practice, it is also critical to install an appropriate value of $M$ to reduce the power consumption of the analog precoder, which is addressed in the next subsection.